-From the volcanic landscapes of the Canary Islands to the spectacular architecture of Barcelona, Spain is a land of breathtaking beauty.
+From the volcanic landscapes of the Canary Islands to the spectacular architecture of Barcelona, Spain is a land of breath-taking beauty.
 Lounge at 5-star resorts on the coast, marvel at the creations of Picasso and Gaudí in the cities, or head to the islands for white sand beaches and open wilderness.
-Luxury Spain holidays are a feast for the eyes.
+Luxury Spain holidays are a feast for the five senses.

 Island, coastline or city?
-Planning a luxury holiday to Spain isn’t always easy when each region has so much to offer.
-For the ultimate city break filled with astonishing cuisine, superb museums, gobsmacking architecture, and a fiesta culture that will keep you dancing all night, head to Madrid or Barcelona.
+Planning a premium holiday to Spain isn’t always easy when each region has so much to offer.
+For the ultimate city break filled with astonishing cuisine, superb museums, gobsmacking architecture, and a fiesta culture that will keep you dancing all night, head to Barcelona.
 Further south, Seville promises flamenco dancing, excellent tapas, and a window into Spain’s fascinating Moorish past.

 Perhaps the most iconic Spanish holiday experience can be had on the southeastern coast or the Balearic Islands.
 Visit the Costa del Sol and enjoy lively beach resorts, glitzy shopping districts, and countless family-friendly attractions.
 On Mallorca, Girona and Ibiza, beautiful landscapes combine with vibrant Mediterranean culture and cuisine.